chintanrparmar/MaterialResideMenu/README.md

 -   [Material Components for Android](https://github.com/material-components/material-components-android)  - Modular and customizable Material Design UI components for Android.## Switch to another file

+## Update
+The 'master' branch uses Motion Layout for the transition effect, to do it programatically switch to 'with_kotlin_programatically' branch.

 ## Contact
 If you need any help, feel free to connect.